wfaithfull/geuron/README.md

 I am developing this using a git-flow workflow.
 This means that master should contain stable releases, and develop is bleeding-edge.

-The latest stable release is deployed at [apps.faithfull.me/geuron](http://apps.faithfull.me/geuron) via jenkins.
+The latest stable release is deployed at [apps.faithfull.me/geuron](http://apps.faithfull.me/geuron) via jenkins (If I haven't borked tomcat, which happens fairly often!).